TimBroddin/trmnl-revenuecat/README.md

 ### 3. Configure Environment Variables

-Create a `.env` file in your project root:
+Create a `.env.local` file in your project root when testing, or configure these in Vercel, ...
+UI when deployed:

 ```bash
 # Authentication password for TRMNL requests